IGBAG - Special Education - Procedural Safeguards**

 2) Does not consider the child as eligible for special education services.

-- If a parent/guardian or adult student refuses consent for one service or activity, the district does not use this refusal to deny the parent/guardian or child any other service, benefit or activity, except as specified by these rules and procedures.
+- If a parent or adult student refuses consent for one service or activity, the district does not use this refusal to deny the parent or child any other service, benefit or activity, except as specified by these rules and procedures.

 - If, at any time subsequent to the initial provision of special and related services, the parent of a child revokes consent in writing for the continued provision of special education and related services, the district: